hyhy987/tp/docs/DeveloperGuide.md

 1. User requests to undo the most recent change.

-2. System reverts the change (e.g., status back to pending, record restored) and confirms. **Use case ends.**
+2. System reverts the change (e.g. status back to pending, record restored) and confirms. **Use case ends.**

 **Extensions:**